saad2999/SurveyApp-WithReactjs-firebase/README.md

-# This is web app created with Reactjs and fire base
+### This is web app created with Reactjs and firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: